 From 1994 to 2014, Mr. Martyn served in a variety of roles for the World Oriental Martial Arts Federation, including Director of the Judo and Jujutsu Divisions and most recently as Vice-President of North America.
 During his time with WOMAF, Mr. Martyn received 3 Distinguished Service Awards, an Instructor of the Year Award, and a Master Instructor Appointment in 2011.

-In 2012, Mr. Martyn joined Kokusai Budoin (International Martial Arts Federation) as a Regional Director for the Americas Division.
+From 2012 to 2021, Mr. Martyn served the Kokusai Budoin (International Martial Arts Federation) as a Regional Director for the Americas Division.
 Founded in 1952, the International Martial Arts Federation, is comprised of the following divisions: Judo, Kendo, Karatedo, Aikido, Iaido, Nihon Jujutsu and Kobudo and is dedicated to providing access to archives of historical information and sources of traditional instruction.
 Headquartered in Tokyo, Japan, IMAF has established branches in 17 counties, with members throughout the world.
-Recently elected to Branch Manager, Mr. Martyn oversees all aspects of membership and operational coordination with headquarters in Japan.
+As Branch Manager, Mr. Martyn oversaw all aspects of membership and operational coordination with headquarters in Japan.

 In his professional practice, Mr. Martyn is the Founder of SISU Consulting Group (www.sisucg.com), an award winning international consultancy supporting organizations throughout North America, Central America, and Europe.
 Prior to founding SISU, Mr. Martyn worked in the private equity arena, successfully turning around companies in both manufacturing and service industries.
 This approach, described in his book Own the Gap (www.ownthegap.com) has been used by more than 500 organizations since it publication in 2012 and won the Shingo Prize for Research and Professional Publication.